 Our remarkable ability to recognize complex spatiotemporal input sequences, which we can loosely ascribe to part of "common sense", does not require us to sit down and solve complex differential equations.
-In fact, a 5-year old can answer most of the questions outlined above quite accurately.
+In fact, a 5-year old can answer most of the questions outlined above quite accurately, younger kids can answer a large fraction of them and many non-human animal species can also be trained to correctly describe many aspects of a visual scene.
 Furthermore, it takes only a few hundred milliseconds to deduce such profound information from an image.
-Even though we have computers that thrive at tasks such as solving complex differential equations, computers still fail quite miserably at answering common sense questions about an image.
+Even though we have computers that thrive at tasks such as solving complex differential equations, computers still fall short of human performance at answering common sense questions about an image.

-1.1 Evolution of the visual system
+1.1.Evolution of the visual system

 Visual recognition is essential for most everyday tasks including navigation, reading and socialization.
 Reading this text involves identifying shape patterns.
 Driving home involves detecting pedestrians, other cars and routes.
-Vision is critical to recognize our friends.
+Vision is critical to recognize our friends and their emotions.
 It is therefore not much of a strain to conceive that the expansion of visual cortex has played a significant role in the evolution of mammals in general and primates in particular.
-The evolution of enhanced algorithms for recognizing patterns based on visual input is likely to have yielded a significant increase in adaptive value through improvement in navigation, recognition of danger and food as well as social interactions.
-In contrast to tactile inputs and, to some extent, even auditory inputs, visual signals provide information from far away and from large areas.
-While olfactory signals can also propagate long distances, the speed of propagation is significantly lower.
-The potential selective advantage conveyed by visual processing is so large that it has led some investigators to propose the so-called "Light switch"

-theory stating that the evolution of visual recognition was a key determinant in triggering the so-called Cambrian explosion (Parker, 2004).
+The evolution of enhanced algorithms for recognizing patterns based on visual inputs is likely to have yielded a significant increase in adaptive value through improvement in navigation, through discrimination of friend versus foe, through differentiating food from poison, and through deciphering social interactions.
+In contrast to tactile inputs and, to some extent, even auditory inputs, visual signals provide information from large and far away areas.
+While olfactory signals can also propagate long distances, the speed of propagation is significantly lower than that of photons.
+The potential selective advantage conveyed by visual processing is so large that it has led some investigators to propose the so-called "Light switch" theory stating that the evolution of visual recognition was a key determinant in triggering the Cambrian explosion that led to a rapid renewal and expansion of the number and diversity of life on Earth (Parker, 2004).

 The history and evolution of the visual system is only poorly understood and remains an interesting topic for further investigation.
 The future of the visual system is arguably equally fascinating.
-It is easier to speculate on the technological advances that will become feasible as we understand more about the neural circuitry involved in visual recognition.
+It is easier to speculate on the technological advances that will become feasible once we understand more about the neural circuitry involved in visual recognition.
 One may imagine that in the not-too-distant future, we may be able to build high-speed high-resolution video sensors that convey information to computers implementing sophisticated simulations of the visual cortex in real time.
 So-called machine vision applications may reach (or even surpass) human performance levels in multiple recognition tasks.
 Computers may excel in face recognition tasks to a level where an ATM machine will greet you by your name without the need of a password.
-Computers may also be able to analyze images intelligently to be able to search the web by image content (as opposed to image names).
+Self-driving vehicles propelled by machine vision algorithms have escaped the science fiction pages and entered our streets.
+Computers may also be able to analyze images intelligently to search the web by image content (as opposed to image names).
 Doctors may rely more and more on artificial vision systems to screen and analyze clinical images.
-Cars may be equipped with automatic systems to avoid collision with other cars and to recognize pedestrians.
 Robots may be able to navigate complex cluttered terrains.
+And this is only the beginning.